martin-ger/esp_wifi_repeater/README.md

 Advanced commands:
 (Most of the set-commands are effective only after save and reset)
+- set automesh [0|1]: selects, whether the automesh mode is on or off (default), see details here https://github.com/martin-ger/esp_wifi_repeater#automesh-mode
 - set network _ip-addr_: sets the IP address of the internal network, network is always /24, router is always x.x.x.1
 - set dns _dns-addr_: sets a static DNS address that is distributed to clients via DHCP
 - set dns dhcp: configures use of the dynamic DNS address from DHCP, default